PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 * If the selection is empty, LIT samples the “sample size” number of data points from the entire dataset.
-* If the sample size is zero or larger than the selection, then LIT computes SHAP for the entire selection and only that selection.
+* If the sample size is zero or larger than the selection, then LIT computes SHAP for the entire selection and does not sample additional data from the dataset.
 * If sample size is smaller than the selection, then LIT samples the “sample size” number of data points from the selected inputs."%}